hongyusu/ProteinFunctionPrediction/README.md

 ### MMR results

 1. Prediction performance of MMR is shown in the following table.
-In particular, kernels are computed from multiple kernel learning approaches.
+In particular, kernels are computed directly from multiple kernel learning approaches.

    | Input feature | AUC | Microlabel Accuracy | F1 | Precision | Recall | Multilabel Accuracy |
    |:--:|:--:|--:|:--:|:--:|:--:|:--:|:---:|